Cities2Modding/FindStuff/README.md

 ### 🎮Shortcut and 🌐Language Support
 - Utilize the CTRL + F shortcut for quick access to the search functionality.
+- Use CTRL + Click to use the picker directly. (optional, needs to be enabled in the settings)
 - Enjoy language support for all default Cities Skylines 2 locales.

 ### 🚀Performance and  💨Optimization